swetoast/disk_endpoint/README.md

 [Service]
 User=root
-WorkingDirectory=/path/to/your/flask/app
-ExecStart=/path/to/your/python/environment/bin/python app.py
+WorkingDirectory=/path/to/your/directory/
+ExecStart=python3 /path/to/your/directory/disk_endpoint.py
 Restart=always

 [Install]
 WantedBy=multi-user.target
 ```
-In this example, replace the following placeholders with your actual values:

-yourusername: The username of the user that will run the service.

-/path/to/your/flask/app: The path to the directory containing your Flask application.

-/path/to/your/python/environment/bin/python: The path to the Python executable in your virtual environment.

 To use this service file:

-Save it as disk-endpoint.service in the /etc/systemd/system directory.
+Save it as `disk-endpoint.service` in the `/etc/systemd/system` directory.

-Enable the service to start on boot with the command sudo systemctl enable disk-endpoint.
+Enable the service to start on boot with the command `sudo systemctl enable disk-endpoint.service`

-Start the service with the command sudo systemctl start disk-endpoint.
+Start the service with the command `sudo systemctl start disk-endpoint`.

-You can check the status of the service with the command sudo systemctl status disk-endpoint.
+You can check the status of the service with the command `sudo systemctl status disk-endpoint`.
 ## License

 This project is licensed under the terms of The Unlicense.